EqualExperts/you-build-it-you-run-it-playbook/practices/incident-response.md

 * All product team members are encouraged to participate in the on-call schedule, regardless of role
 * A default on-call rotation of one week for each on-call participant

+How product team members help each other to manage the on-call schedule is vital to success.
 Some team members may be unable to do on-call for family or health reasons, and their decisions need to be respected.
 Some team members may be reluctant due to a lack of preparation, and any such problems need to be solved.

 ## Run regular Chaos Days